KevinAst/astx-redux-util/src/docs/home.md

 Reducer composition is not new.
-Redux itself provides the innovative [combineReducers](http://redux.js.org/docs/api/combineReducers.html) utility which allows you to blend individul reducers together to build up the overall shape of your appliction state.
+Redux itself provides the innovative [combineReducers](http://redux.js.org/docs/api/combineReducers.html) utility which allows you to blend individual reducers together to build up the overall shape of your application state.

 The most prevalent astx-redux-util utility is {@link reducerHash}, which allows you to combine sub-reducers in such a way as to eliminate